Scott-28/Rotary_Phone_Timer/README.md

 same power supply as the Arduino.
 This ring generator creates a lot of electrical noise and I had to add a filter capacitor to the handset input otherwise it would frequently false trigger.

 One of the main goals of the project was to keep the vintage look.
 So I opted for a red 7-segment display and small red status lights.
 The labels are hand stamped brass.
 The switch on the back is a large metal switch with a heavy analog feel.

-Inspiration for this project comes from [this Reddit post](https://www.reddit.com/r/arduino/comments/176b436/alarm_clock_made_of_an_old_rotary_phone/) where user, JoeNoob, used a rotary dial to create an alarm clock.

 <u>Hopefully this project inspires others to re-purpose items and create fun arduino projects!</u>